Backed by Awesome Motive.

 Remember to keep all your plugins and themes updated to their latest versions to prevent future security threats.

-Clean Malware From the Database
+Clean Malware from the Database

 The fifth step in cleaning your website manually is to clean malware from the database.
 Malicious code can also be hidden in your website’s database, so it’s important to clean it thoroughly.